 Teaching principles and methods are both art and science.
 A teacher creates an interactive learning environment to inspire children using art.
-In schools, children learn different languages skills and develop critical thinking abilities.
+In schools, children learn different language skills and develop critical thinking abilities.
 Educationists require the right tools and methodologies to teach children, which is a science.

 Thus, teaching is an act of learning through discovery and different methods.
 Since art and science are constantly evolving variants, the concept of ‘pedagogy in education’ is now often discussed.

-But, what is pedagogy, and how does it impact development in education?
+But what is pedagogy, and how does it impact development in education?

 This blog post will help you understand pedagogy in education and how teachers can use it in a modern learning environment.